Cmorgan21/notenet/README.md

 #### Typography

-In the "Animal Gram" project, the fonts "DM Sans" and "Lobster" have been thoughtfully chosen to enhance the visual aesthetics and readability of the platform.
+In the "Notenet" project, the fonts "Cabin" and "Arimo" have been thoughtfully chosen to enhance the visual aesthetics and readability of the platform.

 - **Cabin**, sans-serif
 - **Arimo**, sans-serif